-Trying to get your product into large retailers like Wal-Mart, Best Buy, or Home Depot?
+Trying to sell your product to large retailers like Walmart, Best Buy, or Home Depot?
 Many thousands of businesses every year dream of getting their products into retailers like these.
 However, only a handful of vendors will make the cut.
 Why do some companies make it on the retailer’s shelves while many others don’t?

-To answer this question, here are some reasons why a particular company might have been rejected by the retailer:
+Here are some reasons why a particular company might be rejected by the retailer.

 - The company or the products didn’t have a track record of sales (Buyers hate being a guinea pig for an untested product)

-- The company did a poor job with their sales presentation to the buyer (Buyers can’t stand when a vendor did not prepare and wastes the time of the buyer)
+- The company did a poor job with their sales presentation to the buyer (Buyers can’t stand when a vendor does not prepare and wastes the time of the buyer)